igarousi/SNOTEL/README.md

 * **input**: Includes a CSV file that shows SNOTEL information such as latitudes, longitudes, associated ecoregions, ...

-* **output**: Includes two CSV files, i.e. snow water equivalent and precipitation measured at SNOTEL gages for all available days.
+* **output**: Includes two large CSV files, i.e. snow water equivalent and precipitation measured at SNOTEL gages for all available days.
+Not uploaded on GitHub.
+Can be found at https://www.hydroshare.org/resource/88eaed11293341bfbdf23153bff62df5/